Hartstreet Oil: Noble's Acquisition Of Clayton Williams And A Production Analysis Of The Southern Delaware Basin

 Using a $7MM D&C at $53/bbl oil and $3.38 natural gas, after royalties the average well still has over $1.72MM to breakeven.
 The results are very good, considering all were turned to sales at least 24 months ago.
 One of the more amazing aspects of the Permian is improvements due to enhanced completions.
 At one time, the Bakken was considered the best US play, then it was the Eagle Ford.
 As completions progressed from sliding sleeves back to plug and perf, more contact points could be made with the source rock.
 The production from differing payzones across the US improved.
 More importantly, the Permian saw an improved decline rate.
 This improvement was much better than other plays, and it differentiated the Delaware and Midland.
 The beauty of the Delaware is that many operators haven't moved to completions using 2000+ lbs. of sand/foot.
 This provides upside to not only the Bone Spring but Wolfcamp intervals.
 Therefore, we will see more activity in the west.

 In summary, the NBL purchase may look like it paid too much.
 The upside to this play could be enormous, especially in southern Reeves and part of Pecos counties.
-NBL knows from its results, that there could not only be better production per foot, but significant downspacing per section.
+NBL knows from its results that there could not only be better production per foot, but significant downspacing per section.
 CWEI was very fortunate to be holding this specific acreage, as it allowed a way out after several managerial mistakes.
 The NBL purchase is just the beginning, as we could see a few more deals in the area.
 We continue to believe that the Delaware is a tremendous opportunity.
-Valuations could equal those in the Midland Basin at some point, and may even head higher.
+Valuations could equal those in the Midland Basin at some point and may even head higher.
 There are still untested intervals.
 Most of those tested have not reached optimal spacing or well design.
 Publicly traded E&Ps with acreage in the oily Reeves and parts of Pecos may have significant upside in 2017.

 Disclosure: I am/we are long APA, CDEV, CXO, XEC, DVN, EGN, EOG, FANG, OXY, PE, XOM.